infonomic/payload-alternative-lexical-richtext-editor/README.md

 # Payload CMS 3.0 Alternative Lexical Rich Text Editor

-This repo is based on the demo repo of the Payload 3.0 Beta running completely within Next.js.
-Visit the official [Payload 3.0 Beta Demo](https://github.com/payloadcms/payload-3.0-demo) repo for more information.
+This is a Payload 3.0 demo with a custom Lexical Rich Text adapter.

 > [!IMPORTANT]
 > Unless you have very specific needs, or a lot of experience with Lexical and custom Payload fields, you should almost certainly be using the new and official [Payload Lexical Rich Text editor](https://payloadcms.com/docs/lexical/overview).